-Completely unscrew the adjusting ring (10) and take it away with the lock nut (II) still on it.
+Completely unscrew the adjusting ring (10) and take it away with the lock nut (11) still on it together with cover disc,

-Carefully apply steady pressure on the threaded end of the wheel spindle which will, in turn, eject from the opposite end of the hub the cup housing for the oil seal (9), the oil seal (8), the metal washer (7) that is behind the oil seal and the outer cup (6).
+Carefully apply steady pressure on the threaded end of the wheel spindle which will, In turn, eject from the opposite end of the hub the cup housing for the oil seal (9), the oil seal (8), the metal washer (7) that is behind the oil seal and the outer cup (6).
 These may be lifted away as they emerge.